 New inspection and monitoring responsibilities - stemming from EU Directives on marine and freshwater fish health, and the hygiene of molluscan shellfish - meant a further increase in staff numbers in 1991.
 A new laboratory, housing state-of-the-art equipment was opened in 1994 and continues pursuing aquatic animal health and hygiene work.
 In 2019 the UN’s Food and Agriculture Organisation and OIE both recognised Cefas’ world leading capability, with designations awarded in respect of aquatic animal disease and bivalve mollusc sanitation respectively.

-Following a multi-million pound investment programme, Cefas’ site in Weymouth has been upgraded and a new leading-edge Lowestoft HQ will be completed in 2020, ensuring Cefas science continues to thrive in the 21st century.
+Following a multi-million pound investment programme, Cefas’ site in Weymouth has been upgraded and a new leading-edge Lowestoft HQ was recently opened, ensuring Cefas science continues to thrive in the 21st century.